AI Visibility

 How to Optimize for GEO in 2026: The Complete Checklist

 A systematic GEO optimization checklist for AI search visibility in 2026.
-Learn why earned media is the foundation of AI citations and get actionable steps for ChatGPT, Perplexity, and Google AI Overviews.
+Earned media drives 84% of AI citations — this checklist prioritizes what actually gets cited across ChatGPT, Perplexity, Gemini, and Google AI Overviews.

-AI search is replacing traditional search, and 71% of Americans already use AI engines for purchase research.
-AI-referred sessions have increased 527% since 2024, yet most brands remain invisible in ChatGPT, Perplexity, and Google AI Overviews.
+AI search is replacing traditional search.
+Gartner projected search engine volume would drop 25% by 2026, and AI-referred sessions have increased 527% since 2024.
+Yet most brands remain invisible in ChatGPT, Perplexity, and Google AI Overviews.
+This GEO optimization checklist prioritizes what actually earns citations: earned media first, content structure second, technical signals third.

-Before optimizing, you need to know where you stand.
-Most brands discover they're invisible in AI search despite ranking well on Google.
+Before optimizing, establish where you stand.
+Most brands discover they are invisible in AI search despite ranking well on Google.

 Checklist: